How to Build an Effective Review Process

 Let’s delve into how we, as authors, can effectively prepare our work for review.
 We’ve all experienced the anticipation and, sometimes, the apprehension of sending our work out for feedback.
 It’s not just a matter of passing along our documents; it’s about setting the stage for constructive and useful critiques.

-Avoid Being Lazy: When preparing review materials, put in the effort to be thorough.
-Think about how you would communicate if you were speaking – we tend to be more detailed and less lazy.
-Remember, writing might feel like more work, but it’s crucial for clarity.
+Don’t be lazy with your preparation.
+When preparing review materials, put in the effort to be thorough.
+Think about how you would communicate if you were speaking face-to-face—we tend to be more detailed and less shorthand in person.
+Writing might feel like more work, but it’s crucial for clarity.

-Selective Content for Review: Be thoughtful about what you ask reviewers to focus on.
-For instance, if it’s a large document like a 100-page help portal, don’t make them review everything.
+Be selective about what you ask reviewers to focus on.
+For a 100-page help portal, don’t make them review everything at once.
 Either highlight the changes or provide just the updated sections.
-This respects their time and increases the likelihood of a thorough review.
+This respects their time and increases the likelihood of a thorough review on the parts that matter.

-Personal Interaction: If possible, talk to your reviewers.
-It’s easier to get engaged and thorough feedback from someone you have a positive business relationship with, rather than just a name in an email.
+Talk to your reviewers when possible.
+It’s easier to get engaged and thorough feedback from someone you have a positive relationship with, rather than just a name in an email.
+A quick conversation before sending work can make all the difference.

-Express Appreciation with Specificity: Always thank your reviewers.
-A personalized compliment, like “Thanks for the review, especially your insights on page 5 about the business perspective, which really enhanced the topic,” can be more impactful than a general thank you.
+Thank them with specificity.
+A personalized compliment like ‘Thanks for the review, especially your insights on page 5 about the business perspective, which really enhanced the topic’ is far more impactful than a generic thank-you.
+People notice when you’ve noticed their work.

 Tips for Reviewers